Oral Sedation Dentistry for Mild to Moderate Dental Anxiety

-Oral sedation dentist is a great option for patients with mild to moderate levels of dental anxiety.
+Oral sedation dentistry is a great option for patients with mild to moderate levels of dental anxiety.
 It does not involve IVs and sets in slowly and profoundly.
 Oral sedation is performed most often by swallowing a pill or placing a medication under the tongue.
 The most common pills in the dental office is Halcion and Valium.
 Sometimes oral sedatives are used in combination with nitrous oxide dental gas for an additive effect.
 Sedative drugs taken by mouth is not enough if there is extreme fear of the dentist

 Patients during oral sedation dentist appointment will not be asleep but rather will be in a relaxed but awake state.
 People will typically report a very pleasant experience that they were not bothered by at all.
 Many patients do not remember their appointment or report that it went by so quickly though it was a few hours long.

 Dr. Adams really enjoys offering oral sedation among other options to relax his patients.
-Sometimes we will use oral sedatives in combination with an IV sedation dentist visit.
-Dr. Adams has great empathy for those who fear the dentist and avoid dental care our of anxiety.
+Sometimes we use oral sedatives in combination with an IV sedatives.
+We and Dr. Adams have great empathy for those who fear the dentist and avoid dental care our of anxiety.

 How does Oral Sedation Dentist visits work?